apache/carbondata/docs/index-server.md

 102400KB which will mean if the size of the splits for a executor cross this value then they would be written to file.

-The user can set the location for these file by using 'carbon.indexserver.temp.path'.
+The user can set the location for these files by using 'carbon.indexserver.temp.path'.
 By default table path would be used to write the files.

+## Prepriming
+As each query is responsible for caching the pruned datamaps, thus a lot of execution time is wasted in reading the files and caching the datmaps for the first query.
+To avoid this problem we have introduced Pre-Priming which allows each data manipulation command like load, insert etc to fire a request to the index server to load the corresponding segments into the index server.
+When index server receives a request it checks whether the request is for pre-priming, if it is then the request is processed in a new thread, and a dummy response is immediately returned to the client.
+Since pre-priming acts as an async call, it does not have any negative performance impacts.

+The user can enable prepriming by using 'carbon.indexserver.enable.prepriming' = 'true/false'.
+By default this is set as false.

 ## Configurations